 Planning for Florida’s Rising Tides

 Researchers say accelerated sea level rise will likely result in marshes that can no longer keep up and will “drown.”
 In the wake of megastorms such as Hurricane Irma, a new scientific effort in Florida is working to save the Matanzas estuary, and other threatened marshes, from this fate.
+The Guana Tolomato Matanzas National Estuarine Research Reserve is a research partner in the initiative.

 Partners: Guana Tolomato Matanzas National Estuarine Research Reserve, NOAA Office for Coastal Management, University of Florida